History of education: Greece

+Rome

 The first schools in Ancient Rome arose by the middle of the 4th century BC.
 These schools were concerned with the basic socialization and rudimentary education of young Roman children.
-The literacy rate in the 3rd century BC has been estimated as around one percent to two percent.
-There are very few primary sources or accounts of Roman educational process until the 2nd century BC, during which there was a proliferation of private schools in Rome.
+The literacy rate in the 3rd century BC has been estimated as around 1–2%.
+There are very few primary sources or accounts of the Roman educational process until the 2nd century BC, during which there was a proliferation of private schools in Rome.
 At the height of the Roman Republic and later the Roman Empire, the Roman educational system gradually found its final form.
 Formal schools were established, which served paying students (very little in the way of free public education as we know it can be found).
 Normally, both boys and girls were educated, though not necessarily together.
-In a system much like the one that predominates in the modern world, the Roman education system that developed arranged schools in tiers.
-The educator Quintilian recognized the importance of starting education as early as possible, noting that "memory … not only exists even in small children, but is specially retentive at that age".
-A Roman student would progress through schools just as a student today might go from elementary school to middle school, then to high school, and finally college.
+In a system much like the one that predominates in the modern world, the Roman education system developed arranged schools in tiers.

+The educator Quintilian recognized the importance of starting education as early as possible, noting that "memory … not only exists even in small children but is specially retentive at that age".
+A Roman student would progress through schools just as a student today might go from elementary school to middle school, then to high school, and finally to college.
 Progression depended more on ability than age with great emphasis being placed upon a student's ingenium or inborn "gift" for learning, and a more tacit emphasis on a student's ability to afford high-level education.
 Only the Roman elite would expect a complete formal education.
 A tradesman or farmer would expect to pick up most of his vocational skills on the job.
 Higher education in Rome was more of a status symbol than a practical concern.

 Literacy rates in the Greco-Roman world were seldom more than 20 percent; averaging perhaps not much above 10 percent in the Roman empire, though with wide regional variations, probably never rising above 5 percent in the western provinces.
 The literate in classical Greece did not much exceed 5 percent of the population.